 WomenShelter of Long Beach is here to help.
 All of our services are free and confidential.

-If you need emergency shelter, please call our 24-Hour confidential hotline at 562-437-4663 (562-437-HOME) to speak to one of our trained domestic violence advocates.
+If you need immediate assistance including safe housing, please call our 24-Hour confidential hotline at 562-437-4663 (562-437-HOME) to speak to one of our trained domestic violence advocates.
 Advocates are standing by ready to provide you with help, support, safety planning, and resources.
 Call the Domestic Violence Resource Center at 562-437-7233 if you are in need of counseling, referrals, and help to leave an abusive relationship, or if you have already escaped.

 All WSLB services are inclusive: all victims of domestic violence, including women, men, teens, children, and individuals in same-sex relationships are welcome at WSLB.